 Creating a bucket

 To upload your data to Amazon S3, you must first create an Amazon S3 bucket in one of the Amazon Web Services Regions.
+The Amazon Web Services account that creates the bucket owns it.
 When you create a bucket, you must choose a bucket name and Region.
 You can optionally choose other storage management options for the bucket.
 After you create a bucket, you cannot change the bucket name or Region.
-For information about naming buckets, see Bucket naming rules.
+For information about naming buckets, see General purpose bucket naming rules.

 S3 Object Ownership is an Amazon S3 bucket-level setting that you can use both to control ownership of objects that are uploaded to your bucket and to disable or enable access control lists (ACLs).
-By default, Object Ownership is set to the bucket owner enforced setting, and all ACLs are disabled.
+By default, Object Ownership is set to the Bucket owner enforced setting, and all ACLs are disabled.
 With ACLs disabled, the bucket owner owns every object in the bucket and manages access to data exclusively by using policies.

 For more information, see Controlling ownership of objects and disabling ACLs for your bucket.